General slow-roll inflation in $f(R)$ gravity under the Palatini approach: Inflation in Gravities

+Hence, for the Starobinsky inflation by assuming $N=65$, we obtain: \be n_s=0.968\ , \quad r=0.00284\, \ee which fit the above constraints very well and this is one of the great success of Starobinsky inflation and metric $f(R)$ inflation in general.

-Nevertheless, this is not the case for Palatini $f(\mathcal{R})$ gravity.
-From the trace equation (\ref{traceRT}), we can obtain the equation for the scalar field $\phi$ described by the action (\ref{Brans-DickeEquiv}): \be 2V(\phi)-\phi \frac{dV}{d\phi}=\kappa^2 T\ . \ee Here, one directly notes that in comparison to the metric case (\ref{traceMetric}), the scalar field does not propagate, and in absence of matter, the scalar field becomes a constant, such that it only provides and effective cosmological constant, which produces an accelerating expansion with no end and obviously with no perturbations.
-Hence, the only way to produce inflation in Palatini $f(\mathcal{R})$ gravity is in the presence of non-traceless matter, as the presence of a scalar field that plays the role of the inflaton, inducing modifications on the slow-roll scenario, as is shown in the next section.
+Nevertheless, as shown in the previous section, this is not the case for Palatini $f(\mathcal{R})$ gravity.
+From~the trace Equation (\ref{BDPalatiniAB}), one directly notes that, in comparison to the metric case (\ref{traceMetric}), the scalar field does not propagate, and in absence of matter, the scalar field becomes a constant, such that it only provides and effective cosmological constant, which produces an accelerating expansion with no end and obviously with no perturbations.
+Hence, the only way to produce inflation in Palatini $f(\mathcal{R})$ gravity is in the presence of non-traceless matter, since the presence of a scalar field that plays the role of the inflaton induces modifications on the slow-roll scenario, as is shown in the next section.

-\section{Slow-Roll inflation in Palatini $f(\mathcal{R})$ gravity}
+\section{Slow-Roll Inflation in Palatini $f(\mathcal{R})$ Gravity}